Ujjwal05T/WhatsAppAPI-Frontend/public/API_DOCs.md

 3. **"Rate limit exceeded"**: Wait for the rate limit window to reset
 4. **"Message sending failed"**: Check phone number format and WhatsApp account status
 5. **"Webhook not working"**: Verify webhook URL is accessible and supports POST requests
+6. **"Media not found or expired"**: Media files expire after 24 hours - download immediately
+7. **"Cannot download media"**: Check that the message ID is correct and media hasn't expired

 ### Debugging Tips